Still, even though the Apple Watch is more widely available, it doesn’t mean fitness users won’t have a good time with Apple’s wearable.

 Specific health measures and long-lasting battery life

-Garmin offers an all-in-one solution for athletes with its features such as workout preparation, body battery, HRV status, load reports and structured training modes.
+Garmin offers an all-in-one solution for athletes with its features such as workout preparation, body battery, HRV status, load reports, and structured training modes.
 Although Apple has significantly improved the health features available on the Apple Watch, including its own workout load, sleep metrics, and perceived exertion, users still need third-party apps to better understand their health.
 AI chatbots and apps like Gentler Streak are almost mandatory.

 Physical navigation and robust design

 However, Garmin users also focus on one very important point that makes these smartwatches a no-brainer: their main user experience is controlling the watch without looking at it, thanks to its physical buttons.
 With a total of five buttons, the layout allows users to perform actions in any conditions, whether they have just stopped at a red light while cycling or their hands are completely wet after running in the rain.
-As an Apple Watch user, I can’t count how many times I’ve accidentally ended a workout by swiping right and then trying to hit the pause button.
-That said, this is why many users still choose Garmin, especially serious athletes, because the most critical element is not the overall performance of the watch, but the extent to which the device is dedicated to helping you focus on your workout.